mmarcec007/mmarcec007/README.md

 # Hi there I'm Mark Marčec aka Marky👋

 I'm a full stack web developer from Croatia.
-I have bsc in computer engineering and several years of work experience as a full stack dev working on both frontend and backend.
+I have an bsc degree in computer engineering and several years of work experience as a full stack dev working on both frontend and backend.
 Beside developing, I love to play console games, doing some amater photography or training for Airsoft.

 Current Emplyment: